Register for a GST/HST account

 Before you register as a non-resident business, see GST/HST registration for non-resident businesses.
 It will help you find out if you have to register or if you can register voluntarily.

-Non-resident operations cannot use our Business On-line service.
+Non-resident operations cannot use our Business Registration Online service.

 You can register for a BN and CRA account(s) by calling our Business Enquiries line at 1-800-959-5525.
 Before calling, be ready to answer all the questions in Part A of Form RC1, Request for a Business Number (BN), and any other questions on the form that relate to the accounts you want to open.